At a glance

 - These principles should lie at the heart of your approach to processing personal data.

-Article 5 of the GDPR sets out seven key principles which lie at the heart of the general data protection regime.
+Article 5 of the UK GDPR sets out seven key principles which lie at the heart of the general data protection regime.

 Article 5(1) requires that personal data shall be:

 “(a) processed lawfully, fairly and in a transparent manner in relation to individuals (‘lawfulness, fairness and transparency’);